 When it comes to fruit leathers, the thickness is key – spread it too thin and you get brittle paper, spread it too thick and you get a goopy mess that never dries.
 The trick is that you want it to just be past the point of transparent when you spread your purees.
 If you’re using a dehydrator – many of them come with fruit leather inserts, or try parchment paper.
 If you’re using an oven use a silpat or silicone mat to spread your puree.
 Set your dehydrator to medium or about 135-140 degrees and dry for 8-10 hours, checking at 6.
 If you’re using an oven, set to the lowest temp, prop open with a wooden spoon and bake for 6-8 hours, checking at 4.

-This is going to be you’r new favorite summer snack – agreed upon my the kids and the adults!
+This peach and raspberry fruit leather recipe is going to be your new favorite summer snack – agreed upon my the kids and the adults!

 - 8-10 peaches